Cajac/picoCTF-Writeups/picoCTF_2019/Reverse_Engineering/asm3.md

 ```

 We certainly could analyse this code manually but that would be too tedious.
-Lets build, run and debug the code as described in the [asm1 challenge](asm1.md).
+Lets build, run and debug the code as described in the [asm1 challenge](asm1.md) instead.

 Two things to note though:
 1. `xor eax, eax` will zero-out (clear) the EAX-register.
 Anything XORed with itself is zero.